View a list of our online degree and certificate programs.

 eLearning students at NCCC are well supported.
 View the help options below:

-ANGEL log on and technical - contact the SUNY Learning Network Help Desk
+Blackboard Learn Technical Problems - contact the Open SUNY Help Desk

-I forgot my password- Go to the ANGEL log on page and click on the “I forgot my password” link under the log on button.
+I forgot my password - Go to the Blackboard Learn log on page and click on the "I forgot my password" link under the log on button.

 Campus Support - The Open Access lab located on the 2nd floor of G building (G253) has technical assistants who can help you with basic Blackboard Learn questions.
 Or, contact the eLearning student support center at firstname.lastname@example.org, or phone at 716-614-6488, or stop by D-409 (4th floor library).